 Common natural causes such weight loss, pregnancy, breastfeeding, and ageing can alter the breasts over time.
 A breast lift can raise and reshape breasts, rejuvenating your contours and helping you look your best in and out of clothes.
 It offers a new lease of life to drooping, ‘deflated’ breasts after significant weight loss, pregnancy and childbirth, and with or without implants or fat injections, combats the forces of gravity and ageing.

-Often times, the use of implants alone will not sufficiently lift the breasts, thus a breast lift is additionally recommended to improve position.
+Often times, the use of implants alone will not sufficiently lift the breasts, thus a breast lift is additionally recommended to improve the position.
 Our surgeons offer several breast lift techniques to refresh and create firmer, shapelier breasts that can ultimately restore confidence and comfort to one’s body.

 Your surgeon will advise on and plan your mastopexy to achieve your desired result.
 How long it would take and the likely cost can only be determined after consultation with, and examination by one of our surgeons.
 During the consultation, you can view before and after photos showing the results and quality of our work.
 You can also take home an information pack to read, so you are fully informed before making any decision.